UC hosts CPS All-Star Showcase

 At CECH, return on investment is not just about earning potential—it’s about creating positive change in communities and in people’s lives.

-Our proximity to leading corporations, NPOs, federal agencies and school districts provides rich and diverse opportunities for students to engage and contribute.
+Our proximity to leading corporations, NPOs, federal agencies and school districts provides rich opportunities for students to engage and contribute.

 The faculty are the very reason I chose this program.
 They care about their students and are actively pushing us to grow and succeed.